Cody Thomas

-Cody Ryan Thomas (born October 8, 1994) is an American professional baseball outfielder in the Oakland Athletics organization.
+Cody Ryan Thomas (born October 8, 1994) is an American professional baseball outfielder for the Cleburne Railroaders of the American Association of Professional Baseball.
 He was a multi-sport athlete in college, playing both college baseball and college football at the University of Oklahoma.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.

-Early years
+Early life

 Thomas attended Colleyville Heritage High School in Colleyville, Texas.
 In football, he passed for 3,057 yards with 32 touchdowns as a junior and 4,154 yards with 51 touchdowns as a senior.
 Thomas was rated as a four-star recruit and was ranked among the top quarterbacks in his class.
 He committed to the University of Oklahoma to play college football.

-The New York Yankees selected Thomas in the 30th round of the 2013 Major League Baseball draft, but he did not sign.
+The New York Yankees selected Thomas in the 30th round of the 2013 Major League Baseball draft, but he did not sign professionally.

 College career

 Football

+In 2013, Thomas took a redshirt in his first year with the Oklahoma Sooners football team.

+In 2014, as a redshirt freshman, Thomas played in four games before making his first collegiate start against the Texas Tech Red Raiders.
+Oklahoma starting quarterback Trevor Knight was sidelined with a neck injury that he sustained the previous week.
+On November 15, Thomas led Oklahoma to a 42–30 victory on the road, defeating opposing quarterback Patrick Mahomes.
+Thomas went 10-for-20 passing for 133 yards with one touchdown and three interceptions.
+Thomas also ran for 103 yards on eight carries and one touchdown.
+The following week, Thomas made his second straight start.
+After a 90-minute weather delay before the game, Oklahoma running back Samaje Perine rushed for 427 yards on 34 rushes along with six touchdowns in a 44–7 victory over the Kansas Jayhawks, breaking the NCAA FBS single-game rushing record.
+Thomas completed just three of 13 passes for 39 yards and added 21 yards on the ground in the poor conditions.
+On December 6, Thomas went 10-for-17 passing for 120 yards and one touchdown in a 35–38 overtime loss to the Oklahoma State Cowboys.
+For the season, he completed 30-of-66 passes for 342 yards with two touchdowns and four interceptions.

-Thomas took a redshirt in his first year with the Oklahoma Sooners football team in 2013.
-As a redshirt freshman in 2014, he appeared in seven games and made three starts.
-He completed 30-of-66 passes for 342 yards with two touchdowns and four interceptions.
-Thomas competed with Baker Mayfield and Trevor Knight for the starting job in 2015.
-Mayfield won the job with Thomas appearing in three games as a backup.
+In 2015, Thomas competed with Baker Mayfield and Trevor Knight for the starting job.
+Mayfield won the job, with Thomas appearing in three games as a backup.
 In January 2016, he left the football team to focus on his baseball career.

+Statistics

 Baseball

 Thomas appeared in 14 games for the Oklahoma Sooners baseball team as freshman in 2014, recording one hit in 12 at-bats.
 He did not play in 2015 while focusing on football.
 He returned to baseball in 2016, appearing in 40 games.
 He hit .299/.354/.556 with six home runs and 27 runs batted in (RBI) over 117 at-bats.